GaloisInc/ivorylang-org/README.md

 top navigation bar, side navigation tree, or subdirectory structure in `/pages/`.
 These are all described in `site.hs`.

+## Other Sources

+Sources from the jquery and bootstrap projects are distributed in this repository, they retain their original copyright and license.

 [smaccmpilotweb]: http://github.com/GaloisInc/smaccmpilot-web
 [smaccmpilot.org]: http://smaccmpilot.org